F2I-Consulting/fesapi/README.md

 - You can now build your solution with your favorite compiler (and linker) using the generated solution in yourPath/fesapiEnv/build/theNameYouWant
 - OPTIONALLY, you can build the tutorial example by setting WITH_EXAMPLE cmake variable to ON
 - OPTIONALLY, you can also set the variables WITH_DOTNET_WRAPPING, WITH_JAVA_WRAPPING or WITH_PYTHON_WRAPPING to true if you want to also generate wrappers on top of fesapi for these two other programming languages.
 Don't forget to click again on "Configure" button once you changed the value of these two variables.
-	- You will then have to also provide the path to the SWIG executable http://swig.org/download.html in the SWIG_EXECUTABLE variable (and click again on "Configure" button)
+	- You will then have to also provide the path to the SWIG (version 3 as a mininum version) executable http://swig.org/download.html in the SWIG_EXECUTABLE variable (and click again on "Configure" button)
 	- FOR Java and only for JAVA, you'll also have to provide various path to some java executables.
 Still only for Java, it is highly recommended to lower the optimization level of the C++ compilation by setting O1 instead of O2 in the variables called CMAKE_CXX_FLAGS_RELEASE and CMAKE_CXX_FLAGS_RELWITHDEBINFO
 	- you will find the wrappers in fesapi/java/src or fesapi/cs/src (fesapi/cs also contains a VS2015 project for the wrappers) or fesapi/python/src
 - OPTIONALLY, for ETP1.2 support, you can also set the variable WITH_ETP which is documented [here](https://github.com/F2I-Consulting/fesapi/tree/etp/src/etp)